Luthaf/Jumos.jl/doc/simulations/steps.rst

 ----------------------

 Here, one is building his simulation.
-The order of the steps doesn't matter that much: you should start by defining the simulation box, and you have to define a topology before defining the initial positions, but you can setup the interactions at any time.
+The order of the steps doesn't matter that much: you should start by defining the simulation cell, and you have to define a topology before defining the initial positions, but you can setup the interactions at any time.